Sociology

 Honours

-Students intending to take a Single Honours in Sociology or Joint Honours in Sociology and another Arts discipline are usually expected to have completed at least 12 ch of Sociology courses, have a 3.3 GPA or better in Sociology courses (not including 1000-level courses), and to have a 2.7 GPA or better across their other undergraduate courses.
+Students intending to take Single Honours in Sociology or Joint Honours in Sociology and another Arts discipline must have completed at least 12 ch of Sociology courses and have the permission of the Director of Undergraduate Studies in Sociology.
+In addition, students must have a 3.3 GPA or better in Sociology courses (not including 1000-level courses), and a 2.7 GPA or better across their other undergraduate courses.
 Entry for non-Arts Faculty students or for students having taken a large number of non-Arts Faculty courses might still be approved by the Director of Undergraduate Studies in Sociology.

-• Single Honours students must complete a minimum of 42 ch in Sociology, of which a minimum of 30 ch must be at the Upper Level.
+• Single Honours (coursework or thesis-based) students must complete a minimum of 42 ch in Sociology, of which a minimum of 30 ch must be at the Upper Level.

 • Joint Honours students must complete 30 ch of Sociology courses, of which a minimum of 18 ch must be at the Upper Level.